cartertemm/pybeamit/readme.md

 ```
 transfer(progress_callback=None)
-	"""blocking function that does all the hard work.
+	blocking function that does all the hard work.
 First wait for a recipient, then perform the transfer.
-	progress_callback will be called internally with one parameter, the percentage of the transfer (0-100)"""
+	progress_callback will be called internally with one parameter, the percentage of the transfer (0-100).
 ```

 ```
 download(self, url_or_token, path=None, progress_callback=None, chunk_size=1024)
-		"""Blocking function that initiates a download.
+	Blocking function that initiates a download.
 	The downloaded file will be saved in path (if provided) otherwise the current directory.
 	progress_callback will be called internally with one parameter, the percentage of the transfer (0-100).
 ```

 ## contributing